Oracle Java Licensing and Audit FAQ Guide

 Key points:

 - JRE vs JDK: The JRE is a subset of the JDK (just the runtime).
-Oracle licensed the JRE under the same Oracle Java SE terms.
-In Java 8, you could download the JRE separately, but the license was the Oracle BCL or OTN license.
-So, using an Oracle JRE in production beyond the free terms still requires a subscription, just like the JDK would.
+Oracle licensed the JRE under the same terms as Oracle Java SE.
+In Java 8, you could download the JRE separately; however, the license was either the Oracle BCL or OTN license.
+Therefore, using an Oracle JRE in production beyond the free terms still requires a subscription, just as the JDK does.

-- No Longer Separate in Downloads: Starting with Java 11, Oracle stopped providing a separate JRE download.
+- No Longer Separate in Downloads: Starting with Java 11, Oracle no longer provides a separate JRE download.
 They only provide the JDK (which includes the runtime).
 This change means the distinction is even smaller.
 If you use Oracle Java, you’re using Oracle Java – period.

 - Misconception: Some people think, “Oh, I’m just using the JRE to run apps.
 I’m not a developer, so I shouldn’t need a license.”
-But Oracle’s licensing is about use, not which components you installed.
-Running an Oracle JRE 1.8.0_271 on a server for your business requires a license, just as if it were the JDK.
+However, Oracle’s licensing is based on usage, not the specific components you installed.
+Running an Oracle JRE 1.8.0_271 on a server for your business requires a license, just as it does for the JDK.
 Oracle’s FAQ explicitly notes that the Java SE licensing applies to the JRE.

-- Commercial Features: Before Java 11, the JRE didn’t include certain tools (like compilers), but that’s irrelevant to licensing.
-If anything, the JDK had more features that could trigger needing an Advanced license (JFR, etc.), but the JRE had everything needed to run Java programs, and that running is what Oracle licenses for production.
+- Commercial Features: Before Java 11, the JRE didn’t include certain tools (such as compilers), but this is irrelevant to licensing.
+If anything, the JDK had more features that could trigger the need for an Advanced license (JFR, etc.), but the JRE had everything needed to run Java programs, and that running is what Oracle licenses for production.

-So do not assume that using just the JRE gets you off the hook.
+Therefore, do not assume that using just the JRE exempts you from the requirement.
 If you’re using Oracle’s JRE in a commercial context outside the free allowances, you need a Java SE subscription for compliance.

 58. We use Oracle Java only for internal applications and don’t distribute it.
 Is this considered commercial use that requires licensing?

 Yes.
-“Commercial use” covers internal business operations, not just selling software.
+“Commercial use” encompasses internal business operations, not just the sale of software.
 This is a crucial point:

 - Commercial vs Non-Commercial: In Oracle’s terms, if Java is being used to further the interests of a business (help run your operations, services, etc.), it’s commercial use.
 It doesn’t matter if you aren’t directly selling Java or charging for a Java-based service.
 For example, using Java to run an internal HR system is commercial because your business relies on it in production.

 - Distribution Not Required: Some think you only need a license if you distribute Java or software externally.
 That’s not true.
 Even if nobody outside your company ever sees the Java, you must license it for internal production use.
-Distribution comes into play only for the additional OEM-type licensing, but lack of distribution doesn’t equal free usage.
+Distribution comes into play only for the additional OEM-type licensing; however, the lack of distribution doesn’t equate to free usage.

-- Examples of Commercial Internal Use: Running a Java-based inventory management system for your warehouse or a Java app that processes data for your analytics team are internal.
+- Examples of Commercial Internal Use: Running a Java-based inventory management system for your warehouse or a Java application that processes data for your analytics team are examples of internal use.
 However, since they are production systems providing business value, Oracle requires licensing for the Oracle JDK/JRE used.

 - Non-Commercial Examples: Truly non-commercial would be a hobby project, a student using Java for a school project, or a volunteer using Java to create a free community website (with no revenue).
-Internal at a company = commercial, nearly always, because the company is a commercial entity (even non-profits when using it for their operations, it’s considered commercial in a licensing sense).
+Internal to a company = commercial, nearly always, because the company is a commercial entity (even non-profits, when using it for their operations, are considered commercial in a licensing sense).

 So, don’t be misled by the term “commercial”.
 For Oracle, your company’s internal deployment is commercial usage.
 Only development/test, personal, or certain Oracle-product-bound uses are exempt, not the fact that it’s internal.